farznh/LVM-extension-on-LUKS-protected-disk-script/README.md

 - Allocate all new space to the root (`/`) filesystem.
 - Allocate all new space to the home (`/home`) filesystem.
 - Interactively distribute the new space between both `/` and `/home` by user's choice.
+- Automatically detects the volume groups of each partition, and if the user's choice is not applicable, it warns the user and allows them to select from appropriate options.

 ### Fully Automated
 Manages all underlying commands for: